 Node map generation is a two-staged process.
 The first stage is to create a distinct node for each taxiway point (which at this point in time can be one of the following types: user-defined, taxiway-taxiway intersection, taxiway-runway intersection, or taxiway-gate intersection) that is greater than 1 meter away from a taxiway-taxiway intersection (as defined in the "Identical Points" container introduced in step 3 of the algorithm).
 The first stage will create a distinct node for each user-defined taxiway point, taxiway-runway intersection, and taxiway-gate intersection that is greater than 1 meter away from a taxiway-taxiway intersection.
 Taxiway-taxiway intersections are excluded since they cannot, by definition, be more than a meter away from a taxiway-taxiway intersection.
 The second stage of the process is to create a single, distinct node for taxiway points that occur within 1 meter of either point in an entry in the Identical Points container.
-Distinct nodes are created by reducing each single taxiway-taxiway intersection to a single location.
-Additionally, user-defined taxiway points, taxiway-runway intersections, taxiway-gate intersections, and even other taxiway-taxiway intersections that are within 1 meter of a taxiway-taxiway intersection are combined using the single location of this taxiway-taxiway intersection.
+Distinct nodes are created by reducing each single taxiway-taxiway intersections, and even other taxiway-taxiway intersections that are within 1 meter of a taxiway-gate intersection are combined using the single location of this taxiway-taxiway intersections.